 49. Pometun A., Seredyak L., Sushchenko I., Yanushevich O. School management is changing.
 Advisor to the modern director - Ternopil: Aston Publishing House, - 2005.- 192 p.

 50. Popova A.V.
-Influence of innovation processes on the formation of the content of education in Ukraine (20s of the XX century) // Pedagogy and psychology: Sat.
-Sciences. etc. - Kharkiv: KhDPU, 2001. - Vip.17. - S. 121-126.
+The influence of innovative processes on the formation of the content of education in Ukraine (20s of the twentieth century) // Pedagogy and psychology: Coll.
+Sci.
+Ave. - Kharkov: HDPU, 2001. - VIP.17. - pp. 121-126.

 51. Popova A.V.
 Leading trends in the development of creative pedagogy in foreign educational theory and practice in the 60-80s of the twentieth century // Pedagogy and psychology of formation creative personality: problems and searches: Zb.nauk.pr. - Kyiv-Zaporozhye, 2001 - Issue.
-18. - S. 43-48
+18. - pp. 43-48

 53. Popova A.V.
-Formation and development of innovative pedagogical ideas in Ukraine in the 20th century. / KhDPU im.
-Frying pans. - Kharkov: "OVD", 2001. - 256 p.
+Formation and development of innovative pedagogical ideas in Ukraine in the twentieth century. / KhDPU im.
+Frying pans. - Kharkov: “OVD”, 2001. - 256 p.

 55. The problem of efficiency in modern science: methodological aspects / ed.
 A. D. Ursula. - Chisinau, 1985. - 256 p.